cod-salmon/cod-salmon.github.io/docs/Projects/Klang Synthesizer/KJUCE/SimpleGain.md

 While the `AudioProcessorValueTreeState` instance resides within the `AudioProcessor` class, the attachment (i.e., a `AudioProcessorValueTreeState::SliderAttachment` instance called `gainSliderAttachment`) is placed inside the `AudioProcessorEditor` class, together with the GUI component (i.e., a `Slider` instance called `gainSlider`).
 This is important, as the  `SliderAttachment` links the `Slider` to the gain parameter in the `apvts`.
 We must make sure that the lifetimes of both `gainSlider` and `gainSliderAttachment` are the same and that, when destroyed, the link maintained through `gainSliderttachment` disappears before the objects that it links.

-The `gainSliderAttachment` instance gets initialised during the construction of the `SimpleGainAudioProcessorEditor` (which, at the same time, gets called in the `SimpleDelayAudioProcessor::createEditor` method):
+The `gainSliderAttachment` instance gets initialised during the construction of the `SimpleGainAudioProcessorEditor` (which, at the same time, gets called in the `SimpleGainAudioProcessor::createEditor` method):
 ```
 SimpleGainAudioProcessorEditor::SimpleGainAudioProcessorEditor (SimpleGainAudioProcessor& p)
     : AudioProcessorEditor (&p), audioProcessor (p),